danielnflam/Deep-Learning-Models-for-bone-suppression-in-chest-radiographs/.ipynb_checkpoints/README-checkpoint.md

 # Deep Learning Models for bone suppression in chest radiographs
- Gusarev's bone suppression method, as described in: DOI:10.1109/CIBCB.2017.8058543 .
+ Gusarev's bone suppression method, as described in https://doi.org/10.1109/CIBCB.2017.8058543 The software here has been implemented in Python 3.6 and PyTorch.
- Implemented in Pytorch.

  # How to run the software:
  1) Go to analysis script